opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 2001:2:3::ff dev h3-eth0 lladdr 00:aa:00:00:00:02 router REACHABLE
 ```

-Where `2001:2:3::ff` is the IPv6 gateway address defined in `netcfg.json` and
+where `2001:2:3::ff` is the IPv6 gateway address defined in `netcfg.json` and
 `topo-v6.py`, and `00:aa:00:00:00:02` is the `myStationMac` defined for `leaf2`
 in `netcfg.json`.